gvwilson/thirdbit/src/fiction/makers-return/index.md

 Z40 collapsed to the pavement as its legs curled up beneath it.

 Beevy seized its chance.
-It charged at the fallen bot,
-slamming into it and knocking it onto its side.
+It slammed into it and knocked it onto its side.
 Two of the militia fell on its before it could regain its footing, pinning it to the ground with their pikes.